 Clean Restaurant, Clean Slate

-The main thing to take away here is to use schedules and checklists to clean your bar and restaurant.
+There are two main things to take away here.
+One, use schedules and checklists to clean your bar and restaurant.
 The cleaning operations of your business should be turned into a set of boxes to mark.
 Your staff should get into a rhythm.
 Cleaning should be a part of the ebb and flow of simply existing in your bar or restaurant.

 A great opportunity that consistent cleaning opens up is taking inventory consistently.
 If you’re removing all the liquor bottles so you can dust your shelves, it’s a good time to count them.